 The Supreme Retirement Plan: How to Become a Millionaire by Flipping Streetwear

-and yet most of them are hustling hard to grow their money into more money.
+"Yep.
+So we put up a billboard across the street from the Supreme store to get people who resell streetwear to start investing their money for retirement.
+We did it because we thought it'd be interesting: if you polled everyone in a Supreme store about what's on their minds, approximately zero percent would say "retirement," and yet most of them are hustling hard to grow their money into more money.
 But we also did it because we respect the hustle of resellers—it's entrepreneurial, it's hard work (camping on a sidewalk sucks) and it's profitable.
-And the point of Wealthsimple is to help people turn the proceeds of their various hustles into real wealth.
+And the point of Wealthsimple is to help people turn the proceeds of their various hustles into real wealth."

 No Tricks, Just Rick!
 A Candid Chat with Rick Owens on the Eve of His CFDA Lifetime Achievement Award